timmc/johnny/HACK.md

 ## TODO

 - Steal tests from other URL libs
+- getHost vs. getHostRaw?
+(IPv6 with zone can require encoding)
+- Make Suites of parser, manipulators, and encoders
+  - Order-preserving query suite
+  - Conservative encoding suite
-- Split out Parser, Manipulator, and Encoder as separate concerns
+- Split out encoding methods from Urls.java into Encoders
 - Equality & comparators (see RFC 3986 section 6)
 - Cloning
 - Roundtripping of encoding decisions.
 May want to preserve:
-  - Case of percent-encodes (%2f vs. %2F) -- RFC 3986 prefers
+  - Case of percent-encodes (`%2f` vs. `%2F`) -- RFC 3986 prefers
     uppercase
-  - Encoding of optionally-encoded chars (e.g. "?" in query)
+  - Encoding of optionally-encoded chars (e.g. `?` in query)
-  - Empty query components (e.g. "&&")
+  - Empty query components (e.g. `&&`)
-- Ensure GC hygiene re: substrings (an HttpUrl impl might hand back substrings that hold reference to their (larger) parent strings)
+- Ensure GC hygiene re: substrings (an Url impl might hand back substrings that hold reference to their (larger) parent strings)
+- Harden query impls against HashDoS attack
+- Test that `;` is escaped in at least one query encoder

 ## Features to add